Niagara Parks Commission People Mover: Fleet

 With the replacement of the People Mover by the WEGO system, the Orion IV fleet was retired and scrapped in favour of modern, wheelchair-accessible Nova Bus LFX 40-foot and 60-foot articulated vehicles.
-Entire Orion IV fleet sold to private buyer in late 2012.
+These newer vehicles are leased from Niagara Transit (Niagara Falls Transit before 2023), but are operated by the Niagara Parks Commission.
+The entire Orion IV fleet was sold to a private buyer in late 2012.